Deep Multi-scale Convolutional Neural Network for Dynamic Scene Deblurring

 \subsubsection{Finer level network}

-Finer level networks basically have the same structure as in the coarsest scale network.
-However, the first convolution layer takes sharp feature from previous stage as well as its own blurry input image, in a concatenated form.
-Every convolution filter size is $5\times5$ with the same number of feature maps as in the coarsest scale.
+Finer level networks basically have the same structure as in the coarsest level network.
+However, the first convolution layer takes the sharp feature from the previous stage as well as its own blurry input image, in a concatenated form.
+Every convolution filter size is $5\times5$ with the same number of feature maps as in the coarsest level.
 Except for the last finest scale, there is an upconvolution layer before the next stage.
 At the finest scale, the original resolution sharp image is restored.